bbbenbat/Projet_5_Pur_Beurre/README.md

 Veuillez saisir le mot de passe de connexion:
 ```

+Launch the 'main.py' , enter the database password and select 1 at the first question
-Launch the 'append.py' file to update the subcategories and the products into the Database.
+("Souhaitez-vous mettre à jour les articles?") to update the subcategories and the products into the Database.
 You can add benchmark products (the subcategories) by editing the 'settings.json' file and then relaunching the script.

 ```